 Albert practises as a barrister, arbitrator and mediator practicing in Australia.
 He has over 20 years experience.
-He is a Grade 1 arbitrator and is accredited as an advanced mediator.
+He is a Chartered Arbitrator and is accredited as an advanced mediator.
 He was appointed Senior Counsel in 2010.

 Areas of Practice